bobosola/OSTerrain50-SimpleBinary/010template/README.md

 # 010 Editor template

-Neither the [010 Editor](https://www.sweetscape.com/010editor/) nor the template supplied here are required, but they do enable much easier binary file navigation, jumping to addresses, and automatic translation of binary data for viewing and debugging.
+The [010 Editor](https://www.sweetscape.com/010editor/) is a very powerful commercial text/hex editor.
+It supports the use of custom templates to enable much easier binary file navigation, jumping to addresses, and automatic translation of binary data for viewing and debugging.
+The 010 editor and the template supplied here are not a requirement for using the code, but they do help enormously if you want to dig around in the data structure of the binary output file.

+## Instructions for use

+1) Download the template file.
+2) Open the OS binary data file in the 010 Editor.
-First ensure that ``Template Results`` is ticked in the 010 Editor ``View`` menu.
+3) Tick  ``Template Results`` in the 010 Editor ``View`` menu to open up the Template Results window.

-Open the OS binary data file in the 010 Editor, then in the ``Templates`` menu:
+4) In the  ``Templates`` menu:
-* select ``Open Template`` and select template file
+    * select ``Open Template`` and select the downloaded template file.
-* select ``Run Template``
+    * select ``Run Template``.

 The OS binary data file should now be colour-highlighted.
 You can right-click anywhere in the main window and select ``Jump To Template Variable`` to read the automatically-translated values in the template results panel.

-Where the value is an address, you can right-click the address and select ``GoTo`` to jump to that address.

-You are now at the start of a data block.
-You can right-click the 1st value and select ``Jump To Template Variable`` to read all the data values.
+Where the value is an address, you can right-click the address and select ``GoTo`` to jump to the address of a data block.
+You can then right-click a value and select ``Jump To Template Variable`` to read translated data values.